evan-roos456/electrinth/README.md

 # electrinth
-A modrinth mod manager/installer based off of electrinth
+A modrinth mod manager/installer based off of electron